 |Liberal Studies, Major or General Elective course work||3|

 |ED PSYCH 301||3|

 |CURRIC 443 or 442||6||CURRIC 564||3|

 Latin Education Advising

-Consult with advising staff at Education Academic Services (EAS), Room 139 Education Building, 1000 Bascom Mall, 608-262-1651, for general questions regarding certification to teach Latin.
+Consult with advising staff in the School of Education Student Services office, Room 139 Education Building, 1000 Bascom Mall, for general questions regarding certification to teach Latin.
+Current students should schedule an appointment online through the Starfish app in MyUW.
+Appointments can also be made through email at email@example.com, by calling 608-262-1651, or in person once the office has reopened.
 Students may want to consult the undergraduate advisor in the Department of Classical and Ancient Near Eastern Studies regarding course sequencing and other aspects of this field of study.

 General School of Education Advising

 Dedicated to supporting and promoting student success, the School of Education Student Services office coordinates a number of student-related services for prospective and current School of Education students in all programs.
 Student Services staff offer support in academic advising, career advising, mentoring and advocacy for underrepresented and international students, requirements monitoring, interpreting academic policy, and more.
 Students in the School of Education are encouraged to make Student Services a vital part of their academic and employment journey.